Camilla-Moller/App-Hand-In/README.md

     - [ ] Logs into username/ password secured, admin portal on any app, and see user analytics (number of users on the app, new downloads, their email IDs/ contact details).

 - [ ] Notify function:
-  If left behind garbage is found around the city, a user can notify the system with a picture and a quick description.
+  If left behind garbage-items is found around the city, a user can notify the system with a picture and a quick description.
   A quick description is the same formula as when a user orders the garbage collector on their own, however the formula is optional to fulfill, and thereby easier for users 	  to quickly notify the system.
-  If confirmed by a certain number of people over a specified period of time the garbage car will be ordered automatically.
+  If confirmed by a certain number of people over a specified period of time, the garbage collector will be ordered automatically.

 ## First draft sketch